ahmad-AI7/Text-Preprocessing-Techniques-Gen-AI-/README.md

 3. Execute the code cells to perform the preprocessing steps.
 4. The preprocessed data can then be used for further analysis.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.